arangamani-cookbooks/media/README.md

 Prepare the `node['media']['devices']` node attribute and use the `media::default` or `media::mount_devices` recipe.
 There is no need for specifying the file system types.
 It is automatically detected and used for mounting the devices.
-Devices can also be specified wither by `uuid` or `label`.
+Devices can also be specified by `uuid` and `label`.

 ```ruby
 # Prepare the media devices